 DAOS Plant-based Kitchen

-There are more and more vegan restaurants in the Philippines, and DAOS Plant‑based Kitchen recently arrived in Camiguin to stay.
-Potpot is a lovely Filipino who opened this beautiful seaside spot serving wonderful veganized Filipino dishes (the vegan sisig and kare‑kare are top), burgers, pasta/noodles, and the typical buddha bowls and snacks at very competitive prices (200–300 pesos).
+There are more and more vegan restaurants in the Philippines, and DAOS Plant-based Kitchen is a relatively new addition to Camiguin’s food scene.
+Potpot, the lovely owner, opened this beautiful seaside spot, which serves excellent vegan versions of Filipino classics (the vegan sisig and kare-kare are particularly good), burgers, pasta and noodle dishes, and classic Buddha bowls, along with a selection of snacks at very reasonable prices (200–300 pesos).
 And don’t forget to try the turon, a dessert that will blow your mind.

-The restaurant’s concept is to try to do things as well as possible, minimizing plastic use (their bamboo cutlery is beautiful) and using organic products.
-The best part is the cooks are happy to tell you more about their dishes, how they’re made, and their ingredients, which makes the experience more interesting.
-Even if you’re not vegan or vegetarian, give it a chance—you’ll hardly leave disappointed.
+The restaurant is committed to doing things as responsibly as possible, minimizing plastic use—their bamboo cutlery is beautiful—and using organic ingredients.
+Best of all, the team is happy to tell you more about their dishes, how they’re made, and their ingredients, which makes the experience even more rewarding.
+Even if you’re not vegan or vegetarian, give it a chance—you’re unlikely to leave disappointed.

-Keep in mind they only open Wednesday to Monday from 11:00 to 19:00 (last order time).
-Given its orientation, it’s a nice place to watch the sunset and then have dinner.
+Keep in mind that they’re only open Wednesday through Monday, from 11:00 a.m. to 7:00 p.m., with last orders at 7:00 p.m.
+Thanks to its west-facing location, it’s a lovely place to watch the sunset and stay for dinner.

 More places to eat in Camiguin

-• Paradiso Hillside Restaurant: a place run by a Neapolitan serving what are possibly the best pizzas in Camiguin.
-Baked in a wood‑fired oven and with imported ingredients, they’re honestly worth the 400–500 pesos they cost.
+• Paradiso Hillside Restaurant: a restaurant run by a chef from Naples that serves what may well be some of the best pizzas in Camiguin.
+Made with imported ingredients and baked in a wood-fired oven, they’re well worth the 400–500 pesos you’ll pay.

-• 3Matchos Lutong Bahay: a truly Filipino roadside eatery with homemade food at a good price.
-It’s a carinderia, so at night they usually have very little—it’s better for lunchtime.
-They have some vegetarian options and freshly fried banana.
+• 3Matchos Lutong Bahay: a truly Filipino roadside eatery with home-cooked food at affordable prices.
+It’s a carinderia, so there usually isn’t much food left by the evening—it’s a better choice for lunch.
+They have some vegetarian options and freshly fried bananas.

 • Cenote Restaurant and Bar: good value for money and decent service.
 The cordon bleu and the quesadillas are quite tasty.
-Breakfasts are more than decent, too.
+The breakfast options are also worth trying.

 Breakfast in Camiguin: cafés and restaurants with good options

-Although most restaurants have some kind of breakfast option, these are the ones that stand out the most and offer good choices to start the day at full throttle.
+Although most restaurants have some kind of breakfast option, these are the ones that really stand out and offer some great options for starting the day with plenty of energy.

 Saga Specialty Coffee

-In 2024 they opened the first specialty coffee spot in Camiguin and, if you’ve spent a few days/weeks in the Philippines drinking instant coffee, we promise it’ll taste like pure bliss.
-The place is also super cute, and they have cookies and some pastries (croissants, pain au chocolat, etc.) for breakfast.
-They’re open from 8:00 to 19:00, so it’s also a great roadside breakfast stop.
+Camiguin’s first specialty coffee shop opened in 2024 and, if you’ve spent a few days or weeks in the Philippines drinking instant coffee, we promise your first cup here will taste like pure bliss.
+The place is also super cute, and they serve cookies and a selection of pastries (croissants, pain au chocolat, etc.) for breakfast.
+They’re open from 8:00 a.m. to 7:00 p.m., so it’s also a great place to stop for breakfast while exploring the island.

 Hayahay Café

-Photos aside, the smoothie bowls are really tasty and their charcoal (activated‑charcoal) pancakes with chocolate are delicious.
+Photos aside, the smoothie bowls are really tasty and their activated-charcoal pancakes with chocolate are delicious.
 That said, we couldn’t finish them—they’re huge and very filling!
-They also offer vegetarian options, like coffees with soy milk, something that can be rare to find in the Philippines.
-One tip: don’t go in a hurry.
-Although everything they make is really good, they’re not the fastest at serving breakfasts in Camiguin.
+They also cater to vegans and vegetarians, with options such as coffee with soy milk, which can be hard to find in the Philippines.
+One tip: don’t visit if you’re in a hurry.
+Although everything they make is really good, service can be slow, especially at breakfast.

 Breakfast in Camiguin